MADLABatUCI/target-intercept-collab-ai/README.md

 Called in _'index.html'_.

 Two main functions that run the AI planner are _runAIPlanner_ and _planSingleFrame_.
 _runAIPlanner_ is called in game engine, _'new-interface-all-agents.js'_, whose outputs guide the AI player's movements.
-You can find the manipulation of all the AI player's behaviors documented in the main game engine under the comment "Apply the AI type to remove certain objects" and in the AI Planner if the flag for __isBottomFeeder__ is set to 'true'.
+You can find the manipulation of all the AI player's behaviors documented in the main game engine under the comment, __Apply the AI type to remove certain objects__ and in the AI Planner if the flag for __isBottomFeeder__ is set to 'true'.